Driving Basics &

 more lanes.
 In larger cities, they may even be expressways (Kraftfahrstraße, Schnellstraße), or

-so-called "Autobahn-similar" (Autobahnähnlich) roads, marked
+so-called "Autobahn-similar" (Autobahnähnlich) or "Yellow Autobahn" (Gelbe Autobahn) roads, marked

 signs.
 Federal roads connect large towns and cities and

-km intervals.
+tourist areas.
 Universally well-maintained.
 Generally

 Motorways (Autobahn) - See my special